Aaron ben Moses ben Asher: Biography

+Questions about possible Karaite ancestry

 Scholars have long debated as to whether Aaron ben Asher was a Karaite.
-While many modern scholars lean toward this being true, there is no clear consensus and thus the question remains open.
+While many modern scholars lean toward this being true, there is no clear consensus, and so the question remains open.

 The idea was first suggested in 1860 by Simhah Pinsker, who argued that Masoretes in general should be ‘suspected’ of being Karaites since they seem to have devoted all of their time to the Bible and showed no interest in rabbinic Midrash or Talmud, which at times contradicts the Masoretic Text.
 Numerous other pieces of circumstantial evidence were presented to make a strong case, however not strong enough to tip the scales and end the debate.

-Some examples of evidence include the following:
+Some examples of evidence for this assertion include: